qtumproject/lightning-demo/README.md

 ## Testnet usage

-Eclair is configured to run on mainnet by default, but you can still run it on testnet (or regtest): start your Bitcoin Node in testnet mode (add `testnet=1` in `bitcoin.conf` or start with `-testnet`), and change Eclair's chain parameter and Bitcoin RPC port:
+Eclair is configured to run on mainnet by default, but you can still run it on testnet (or regtest): start your Qtum Node in testnet mode (add `testnet=1` in `qtum.conf` or start with `-testnet`), and change Eclair's chain parameter and Qtum RPC port:

 ```
 eclair.chain=testnet